 However, if you acknowledge and affirm a concern like this, showing gratitude and respect for their vulnerability, you have taken the first step towards cultivating a loyal team member with a heart-level passion for their work.

-Keys to Honoring Others
+How to Honor Others

 - Affirm dignity by recognizing and responding to the needs of your team